froschi/vagrant-studies-storage/README.md

 * Use variables in the Vagrantfile.
 In fact, move everything into some JSON blocks for configuration.
 * The creation of the SAS controller and its attached hard disks could be plugged somewhere into Vagrant's middleware; that way, it might be possible to have the disks available before booting, making the reboot unnecessary.
 * If the previous works, the remainder of the setup could be performed via shell-based provisioning.
+Even better!
+We write our own provisioner and sitcl stuff into the prepare method.
 * We could get rid of setting the VMs name, too; note that Vagrant stores the UUIDs in `.vagrant`.
 * Tests?
 * Chef coobooks: